Opportunities - Selection Processes

 Applicants who have already submitted their application earlier this year need not apply again.

 Candidates must apply online by 11:59 p.m.
-Eastern Time on July 24, 2017, via Governor in Council Appointments website.
+Eastern Time on August 7, 2017, via Governor in Council Appointments website.
 Your cover letter should be addressed to the Assistant Secretary to the Cabinet (Senior Personnel), Privy Council Office, and should be sent only through the online application.
+If you applied between April 23 and May 24 or June 16 and July 24, 2017, you do not need to re-apply to be considered for this position

 Per Diem: $410 - $485